HarunMbaabu/Flask-and-Docker-Application-Demo/README.md

 Each container is autonomous and runs in its own isolated environment, ensuring it does not disrupt other running applications or its underlying system.
 This greatly improves the security of applications.

+> A **Dockerfile** is a text document that contains all the commands a user could call on the command line to assemble an image.
+Using docker build users can create an automated build that executes several command-line instructions in succession.

 Follow 👉🏻 [this](https://docs.docker.com/engine/install/) guide to install docker engine locally in your system

 ---